ryan95f/yamlator/docs/schema_components.md

 }
 ```

-In this case, the `Foo` ruleset will only have 2 rules since the `kind` rule will be inherited but the `version` rule in `Foo` will override the exiting rule in `Versions`.
+In this case, the `Foo` ruleset will only have 2 rules.
+The `kind` rule will be inherited but the `version` rule in `Foo` will override the exiting rule in `Versions`.

 ### Strict Ruleset Inheritance